2003 Los Angeles Dodgers season

 The 2003 Los Angeles Dodgers season was the 114th for the franchise in Major League Baseball, and their 46th season in Los Angeles, California.
-It was a turbulent season as News Corporation (Fox) was seeking to sell the team.
+It was a turbulent season as Fox Entertainment Group was seeking to sell the team.
 Nevertheless, the Dodgers fell just short of a Wild Card berth, winning 85 games while finishing second in the National League West.
 The Dodgers pitching staff led baseball in earned run average (3.16), Éric Gagné became the first Dodger to earn the NL Cy Young Award since 1988 as he converted all 55 of his save opportunities.
-Shawn Green set a new Dodger single season record with 49 doubles and Paul Lo Duca had a 25-game hitting streak.
+Shawn Green set a new Dodgers single season record with 49 doubles and Paul Lo Duca had a 25-game hitting streak.